dawnzs01/FlakyBuild/docs/src/main/md/first-page.md

   - Exchange messages with Spring Integration using Google Cloud Pub/Sub on the background

-  - Trace the execution of your app with Spring Cloud Sleuth and Google Cloud Trace
+  - Trace the execution of your app with Micrometer and Google Cloud Trace

   - Configure your app with Spring Cloud Config, backed up by the Google